kognise/obsidian-aviation/FAR/Volume 1/B Procedural rules/0016 Rules of practice for federally-assisted airport enforcement proceedings.md

 \(b\) *Motions to dismiss.* (1) A motion to dismiss shall be accompanied by a concise statement of the reasons for seeking dismissal.
 The respondent must show that the complaint should be dismissed, with prejudice, if:

-\(i\) It appears on its face to be outside the jurisdiction of the Administrator under the Acts listed in §16.1;
+\(i\) It appears on its face to be outside the jurisdiction of the Administrator under the Acts listed in [[Volume 1/B Procedural rules/0016 Rules of practice for federally-assisted airport enforcement proceedings.md#§16.1   Applicability and description of part.|§16.1]];

 \(ii\) On its face it does not state a claim that warrants an investigation or further action by the FAA; or

-\(iii\) The complainant lacks standing to file a complaint under §§16.3 and 16.23.
+\(iii\) The complainant lacks standing to file a complaint under §[[Volume 1/B Procedural rules/0016 Rules of practice for federally-assisted airport enforcement proceedings.md#§16.3   Definitions.|§16.3]] and 16.23.

 \(2\) A motion to dismiss may seek dismissal of the entire complaint or the dismissal of specified claims in the complaint.
 A motion to dismiss shall be accompanied by a supporting memorandum of points and authorities.